 How many children live in kinship/grandfamilies?

-- About 2.4 million children are being raised by a grandparent, other relative, or close family friend and do not have a parent living in the household.4
+- About 2.5 million children are being raised by a grandparent, other relative, or close family friend and do not have a parent living in the household.

-- There were 123,294 children in the legal custody of the child welfare system with relatives providing the care in 2022.These children represented over one-third of all children in foster care.5
+- There were 127,442 children in the legal custody of the child welfare system with relatives or kin providing their care in 2024, representing 39% of all children in foster care.

-- For every one child in the foster care system with a relative providing the care, there are nineteen children being raised by relatives outside that system.7
+- For every one child in the foster care system with a relative providing the care, there are nineteen children being raised by relatives outside that system.

 What does available data show about kinship/grandfamilies?